varigence/docs/bimlflex/metadata-editors/business-modeling.md

 ## Business Model Canvas

-After creating a Business Model and opening it, users are presented with the interface to build their Business Model - the **Business Model Canvas**.
+After creating a Business Model and opening it, users are presented with the interface to design their Business Model - the **Business Model Canvas**.

 ![Business Model Canvas](images/business-modeling-business-model-canvas.png "Business Model Canvas")

-The **Business Model Canvas** allows the creation of Business Entities by clicking on one of the swimlanes visible on the canvas, where each swimlane corresponds to an Entity Type.
+The **Business Model Canvas** allows the creation of Business Entities by clicking on one of the swimlanes visible on the canvas.
+Each swimlane corresponds to an Entity Type.

-When doing so, an empty Business Entity tile will be created in the corresponding swimlane and a _name_ for the new Business Entity can be entered.
+When doing so, an empty Business Entity tile will be created in the corresponding swimlane and a _Name_ for the new Business Entity can be entered.

-The **Business Model Canvas** encourages collaboration between business- and technical teams to workshop a model of how the business operates and on what terms and definitions to standardize.
-This process prevents models from being to influenced by how operational (IT) systems are used, and attempts to define the more generic terms that capture the business process instead.
+The **Business Model Canvas** encourages collaboration between business- and technical teams to workshop a model of how the business operates and on what terms and definitions the team can standardize.
+This process prevents models from being to influenced by how operational (IT) systems are used.
+The intent is to document the more generic terms that capture the business process instead.

 The canvas can be restructured by moving tiles across to different swimlanes, or by dragging tiles to other tiles.
 The changes made on the canvas will save automatically.